Why the Chandrayaan 2 mission is not a failure

 13 minutes after the Vikram began its descent that communication with the Chandrayaan 2 lander was lost.
 The lander failed to make a smooth soft landing and was unable to bring down its speed to the required level.

 The failure took place 13 minutes after the descent began hoping to reduce its speed from 6,048 km per hour to 7 km per hour.
-The reduction to 7 kilometre or lower was required for a soft landing.
+The reduction to 7 kilometres or lower was required for a soft landing.

 Chandrayaan 2: Vikram Lander travelled 548 kilometres in parabolic path before losing contact